-In this article, we provide a summary of the 2020 registry report.
-More comprehensive and detailed data can be found in the booklet "Registry of the nephrology, dialysis, and transplantation in Türkiye, Registry 2020" published by the Turkish Society 226 of Nephrology (TSN).
+We provide a summary of the 2020 registry report.
+More comprehensive and detailed data can be found in the booklet "Registry of the nephrology, dialysis, and transplantation in Türkiye, Registry 2020" published by the Turkish Society of Nephrology (TSN).
 Current and previous reports can be accessed from the website of the TSN (www.tsn.org.tr).
-We collected data from selected kidney replacement therapy centers; moreover, we extensively used a database under the supervision of the Ministry of Health to obtain complete data.
+We collected data from selected KRT centers; moreover, we extensively used a database under the supervision of the Ministry of Health to obtain complete data.
 This approach is used since 2012.